-Mix the flower powders with a tiny bit of the leftover ice cream batter (or water if you don’t have any left) until you have 2 smooth pastes.
+Mix the hibiscus flower powder with a tiny bit of the leftover ice cream batter (or water if you don’t have any left) until you have a smooth paste.

 Transfer to a tupperware or any dish that you can cover and freeze.
 Add any plain vanilla ice cream left in the ice cream maker too.

 Freeze the sherbet for up to 3 weeks.

 Hint: If you don’t have an ice cream maker , you can also just pour the ice cream mixture into a bowl and rest that bowl inside a bigger bowl that’s filled with ice.
 You’ll need to constantly stir it with a spatula, and you’ll likely have to restock your ice as it melts, but it works well enough.
 If you’re willing to purchase an ice cream maker on amazon, click on the link in this post (and it helps support this website), or you can usually find used ones at thrift stores for under $10.